yWorks/yGuard/README.md

 ![Continous Integration for yGuard](https://github.com/yWorks/yGuard/workflows/Continous%20Integration%20for%20yGuard/badge.svg)

 `yGuard` is an open-source Java obfuscation tool.
-With `yGuard` it is easy as pie :cake: to configure obfuscation through an extensive `ant` task.
+With `yGuard` it is easy as pie (🍰) to configure obfuscation through an extensive `ant` task.

 yGuard is brought to you by [yWorks GmbH](https://www.yworks.com/), creator of the family of graph and diagram visualization frameworks [yFiles](https://www.yworks.com/yfiles) and other fine [products](https://www.yworks.com/products).